till-s/kicad-dicebug/README.md

 teach kids how electronic circuits are "built" -- in a physical sense.
-They don't have to understand how it works (6 year olds have assembled the bug) but just have fun placing the small components on the board, watch the solder melt in the toaster oven and walk away with the finished product.
+They don't have to understand how it works (6 year olds have assembled the bug) but just have fun placing the small components on the board, watching the solder melt in a toaster oven and walk away with the finished product.

 ![Upside View](art/upside.png) ![Belly View](art/belly.png)